 Second, Shopify’s cloud-based compliance software may help with documentation from seed to sale.
 It keeps track of the product from the time it is planted until it is sold on dispensary shelves, ensuring that consumers receive a high-quality product.

-Make sure you choose a well-experienced healthcare software development company to start with your online business.
+Make sure you choose a well-experienced healthcare application development company to start with your online business.

 5. Real-Time Video Surveillance